-Here are two major factors affecting the food and beverage industry
+These are two major factors affecting the food and beverage industry:

-These are factors originating outside the organization on which the management has no control, which determines F&B operations.
+These are factors originating outside the organization over which the management has no control, which determines F&B operations.

-- Social:- Changes in the eating habit of the people.
+c) Social: Changes in the eating habit of people.
 Growth of ethnic minorities that demand particular cuisine or preparations.
 Changes in population distribution.
 Changes in the socio-economic grouping of the area.

-- Technical:- Advancement in food processing technology.
-High tech food production and service equipment and information technology.
+d) Technical: Advancement in food processing technology.
+High-tech food production and service equipment and information technology.

-These are the factors originating within the organization on which the management has its control.
-Some of the major internal influences that govern the operations which are this.
+These are the factors originating within the organization over which the management has control.
+Some of the major internal influences that govern the operations are these.

-Food and Beverage:- Highly perishable nature of food commodities.
+a) Food and Beverage: Highly perishable nature of food commodities.
 Wastage, pilferage, and poor portion control of food and beverages.